Updated on June 3, 2017

 After a year’s wait the results are finally in from the first several patients that trialed this technique being dubbed “Stem Cell Transfer” by Clinica CFS.
 From three paitents the clinic reports an average of 82% total donor hair regeneration.
 That’s not bad.

 During the Stem Cell Transfer procedure stem cells are extracted from all of the donor follicles.
-Clinica CFS reports that currently 50-60% of the extracted stem cells are producing hair growth in the recipient area but hope to get that number up to about 90% after further developing the procedure.
-Here’s some photo results of patient “Toni” who had 78.45% regeneration of his entire donor area.
+Clinica CFS reports that currently 50-60% of the extracted stem cells are producing hair growth in the recipient area, but hope to get that number up to about 90% after further development.
+Here’s some photo results of patient “Toni” who had 78.45% regeneration of his entire donor area. (link removed)

-I’d say these results are quite interesting and I look forward to further developments from Clinica CFS on their SCT technique.
+I’d say these results are quite interesting and I look forward to further updates from Clinica CFS on their SCT technique.
 It is great news that hair restoration is evolving at all levels.
 Salutations to all of the fine people across the world who are engaged in this work.

 Until next time, be Well.